 Why is it important to make Voluntary disclosure?

-If you know that your tax affairs are wrong, it’s better that you should come forward and admit any failure or inaccuracies before HMRC contact you for the same.
+If you know that your tax affairs are wrong, it’s better that you should come forward and admit any failure or inaccuracies before HMRC contacts you for the same.
 Voluntary disclosure to HMRC can convert a big problem into a small one and reduce your fines and penalties.

 How to make a Voluntary disclosure?